Skip to content

 • Business: 15% of Russian users have some disability — without a11y you lose that segment

-• Automated axe-core catches 30-40% of WCAG issues, manual testing is required for the rest
+• Automated axe-core catches a significant portion of WCAG issues, but manual testing is necessary for the remaining violations.

 • Quick wins: alt for images (1 hour), semantic HTML (nav/main/article), ARIA labels on forms